Awenbocc/mvqa-kg/README.md

 # How to show
 1. Run neo4j app

-2. Input your own username and password
+2. Input your own database url, username, and password

 3. Run all code cells in build_graph.ipynb